opengsn/gsn-protocol/gsn-protocol.md

 Sender has a signed transaction from Relay with nonce N, and also gets a mined transaction from the blockchain with nonce N, also signed by Relay.
 This proves that Relay performed a DoS attack against the sender.
-The sender calls `RelayHub.penalizeRepeatedNonce(bytes transaction1, bytes transaction2)`, which verifies the attack, confiscates Relay's stake, and sends half of it to the sender who delivered the `penalizeRepeatedNonce` call.
+The sender calls `Penalizer.penalizeRepeatedNonce(bytes transaction1, bytes transaction2)`, which verifies the attack, confiscates Relay's stake, and sends half of it to the sender who delivered the `penalizeRepeatedNonce` call.
 The other half of the stake is burned by sending it to `address(0)`.
 Burning is done to prevent cheating relays from effectively penalizing themselves and getting away without any loss.
 The sender then proceeds to select a new relay and send the original transaction.